-“Anyone with diabetes can get nerve damage at any time,” says Dr. Bolash.
+“Anyone with diabetes can get nerve damage at any time,” explains Dr. Bolash.
 “There is an association with very high levels of blood sugar and the development of diabetic neuropathy, but the two do not always go hand in hand.”

 To avoid diabetic neuropathy, Dr. Bolash advises: Control your blood sugar — and keep it as close to nondiabetic levels as possible.

 The bad news about diabetic neuropathy is that it’s tough to reverse.
 It also can cause serious problems, especially in your feet.

 If you don’t feel blisters, sores or other foot injuries and don’t promptly care for them, you can develop wide-spread, difficult-to-treat infections that, in severe cases, may require amputation.